Solly Msimanga: Mayoral career

 In September 2015, Msimanga was announced as the DA's mayoral candidate for the City of Tshwane in the 2016 municipal elections.
 He defeated Brandon Topham and Bronwyn Engelbrecht for the nomination.
 The DA emerged as the largest party after the election, but without a majority.
 By forming a coalition with several smaller parties, and with the support of the Economic Freedom Fighters, Msimanga was elected unopposed as the Executive Mayor of Tshwane.
 He was the first DA member to hold the post.

 When he was elected Mayor, he stated his intention to outlaw blue-lights brigades in the City — for everyone except the President.
 “The only VIPs in the City will be the residents of the City,” he said.

 In May 2018, it was revealed that Msimanga's chief of staff Marietha Aucamp had been dishonest about her qualifications.
 She was placed on special leave on 16 May 2018.
-She subsequently resigned on 17 May 2018.
+She resigned on 17 May 2018.
 In June 2018, an inquiry found that she had misrepresented her qualifications.
 It also found that her appointment was unlawful.

 In August 2018, both the Economic Freedom Fighters (EFF) and African National Congress (ANC) had tabled motions of no confidence to remove Msimanga as Mayor.
 On 30 August 2018, Tshwane Council Speaker Katlego Mathebe declined to proceed with the EFF's motion of no confidence because it did not comply with the council's rules.
 The EFF subsequently staged a walkout out of the council chamber.
 The party's caucus leader said that it would not support the ANC's motion.
 Due to the lack of support, the ANC withdrew its motion.

 On 27 September 2018, he survived another motion of no confidence tabled by the ANC.
 The EFF abstained from voting.
 Ninety-five councillors voted against the motion, while seventy-seven voted for it.
 Twenty-one councillors abstained.

 Msimanga's last months as Mayor were overshadowed by the irregular awarding of a multi-billion-rand tender contract to GladAfrica by embattled City Manager Moeketsi Mosola.
 Msimanga tried to suspend Mosola, and the DA caucus of the Tshwane City Council attempted multiple times to remove Mosola from the position.
 Mosola announced in July 2019 that he would step down as the City Manager of Tshwane.

 On 18 January 2019, Msimanga announced that he was stepping down as Mayor of Tshwane to focus on his Gauteng premiership campaign.
 He also said that his resignation would be finalised in the first two weeks of February.
 He later announced on 31 January 2019 that he would effectively resign on 11 February 2019.
 Msimanga was succeeded by Stevens Mokgalapa.
 Msimanga was subsequently sworn in as a Member of the Gauteng Provincial Legislature.